1014jorge/readme-generator9/Develop/newREADME.md

 ## Questions
 If you have any questions regarding this application here are my contact details:

-GitHub:  jorge
+GitHub:  1014jorge

-GitHub Link: jorge.com
+GitHub Link: github.com/1014jorge

-email: jorge@jorge.com
+email: jorge.1014@gmail.com